adrianw1832/mapify/README.md

 -
 This web application calculates the sentiment of tweets.
 Based on the value obtained, it displays them on world canvas in red, green or yellow.

-Live version demo here mapifyapp.herokuapp.com
+Live Version deployed with Heroku and MongoLab [here](mapifyapp.herokuapp.com)

  Features
 -----